 There’s no denying that the food associated with the Juneteenth holiday has made its way into popular culture more than ever before – one example is this series of recipes put together by the Food Network.

 The Capital Region is full of nonprofit organizations working diligently to help individuals and families.
-Nonprofits in need of support, as well as volunteer opportunities, can be found through social media feeds, popular volunteer websites, and in this list of organizations we profiled during the middle of the COVID-19 pandemic in 2020.
+Nonprofits in need of support, as well as volunteer opportunities, can be found through social media feeds, and popular volunteer websites.

 One last suggestion is to check out this incredible list of Juneteenth resources and information compiled by the National Museum of African American History & Culture.